traject/traject/README.md

 `provide` will only set the key if it was previously unset, so first setting wins, and command-line comes first of all and overrides everything.
-You can also use `store` if you want to force-set, last set wins.
+You can also use `store` if you want to force-set: last set wins.

 See, docs page on [Settings](./doc/settings.md) for list of all standardized settings.

-## Indexing rules: Let's start with 'to_field' and 'extract_marc'
+## Indexing rules: 'to_field' and 'extract_marc'

-There are a few methods that can be used to create indexing rules, but the one you'll most common is called `to_field`, and establishes a rule to extract content to a particular named output field.
+There are a few methods that can be used to create indexing rules.
+We will touch on the two most commonly used methods here.
+More information is available in [Indexing Rules: Macros and Custom Logic](./doc/indexing_rules.md)

+`to_field` establishes a rule to extract content to a particular named output field.
 A `to_field` extraction rule can use built-in 'macros', or, as we'll see later, entirely custom logic.

 The built-in macro you'll use the most is `extract_marc`, to extract data out of a MARC record according to a tag/subfield specification.